amanankesh03/FCTFG/README.md

 ### Status :

+#### Networks :
                 1. Canonical Encoder : Done (approx. , need to figure out the layer and sizes)
                 2. Motion Encoder : Done (approx. , need to figure out the layer and sizes)
-        3. Temporal Fusion : Need to understand the concept behind it.
-(Number of layer)
+                3. Temporal Fusion :  Done (approx. , need to figure out the layer and sizes)
                 4. Decoder : Done (approx. , need to figure out the layer and sizes)
                 5. Visual Encoder : Done (approx. , need to figure out the layer and sizes)
-        6. Audio Encoder : Need to understand the concept behind it.
+                6. Audio Encoder :  Done (approx. , need to figure out the layer and sizes)
+                7. Visual Encoder Helper : done
+                8. utils : done

+#### Losses :
+                1. Sync Loss : to do
+                2. VGG19 Loss: to do
+                3. Orthogonality Loss : to do
+                4. Identity Loss : to do
+                5. Reconstruction Loss : done
+                6. Adversarial loss : done

+#### Preprocess :

+                1. Audio PreProcess : Done
+                2. Video PreProcess : to do

+#### Training :
+                1.trainer : basic code is done need to add losses 2.train : to do

+#### Options :
+                1. BaseOptions : done

-### To Do next:
+#### To Do next:

-        1. Audio Encoder - Reading paper referenced (read Wav2Lip)
+        1. Audio Encoder - To Reading paper referenced (read Wav2Lip)
-        2. Temporal Fusion - Finding paper related to it (process)
+        2. Temporal Fusion - Finding paper related to it

+#### Dataset:

+        1. Video, Audio Length ?
+        2. If a random frame is selected as input then mel-spectrum should be centered at the frame, How to do that?
+        3. what will be the window length (size of mel-spectrum [-2 sec,  +2 sec])